Is instability near a black hole key for "thermalization'' of its horizon?: On the information retrieving from Hawking radiation

+Similarly in Painleve also the physical radial distance is given by (\ref{RadialPhy}).
+Therefore we conclude that the nature of the physical radial distance, in the near horizon regime, characterized by $x=\frac{1}{\kappa}e^{\kappa t}$.
+With this we now want to calculate the minimum time taken by the particle to be identified as Hawking particle assuming that the dynamics is driven by (\ref{1}), even within distance $l_p$.
+Since the minimum distance needs to be $x= l_p$, estimated the minimum time is then given by

-We may call this as the minimum time one needs to spend near the horizon to get one bit of information in the form of photon as Hawking radiation.
+We may call this as the minimum time one needs to spend near the horizon to get one bit of information in the form of massless particle as Hawking radiation.
 Interestingly, for Schwarzschild BH we have $|t_{\textrm{min}}| \sim M\ln (M/l_p)$ which is identical to Hayden-Preskill time \cite{Hayden:2007cs}.

 Now let us estimate how much minimum energy the observer will register within time $t_{\textrm{min}}$ who is detecting the Hawking particle.
 Uncertainty relation between energy and time will give this estimation.
 For each particle this will be given by